Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/index.md

 header:
   overlay_image: /assets/images/header2.jpg
 intro:
   - excerpt: 'Our aim is to build a low-cost device for capturing retinal fundus images and equip it with Artificial Intelligence based software to detect Diabetic Retinopathy from the images.
+The primary goal is to make AI based diagnostics available to a larger population, especially in developing countries.
+In addition, this device could be a useful tool to collect data for research purposes and improved the AI software.
 This is an extension of the Open Indirect Ophthalmoscope project.'
 feature_row:
-  - image_path: /assets/images/announce_blue.png
+  - image_path: /assets/images/eye.jpg
-    alt: "customizable"
+    alt: "About"
-    title: "Super customizable"
+    title: "About"
-    excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
+    excerpt: "We are a team of researchers working on developing AI solutions for diagnosing eye diseases.""
   - image_path: /assets/images/announce_blue.png
     alt: "fully responsive"
     title: "Responsive layouts"